-All University social media accounts should identify their account administrator with the Office of Communication and Public Affairs.
+All University social media accounts should identify their account administrator with University Communication and Public Affairs.
 Should an account administrator leave the University, for any reason, administrative access for that person should be removed, passwords changed and a revised social media registration form (link) submitted.

 Abide by University Policies

 Confidential, identifiable or proprietary information about the University, its students, employees or SRU community members should never be posted on social media.

 Social media administrators should familiarize themselves with the following university policies and information:

 - FERPA (Family Educational Right and Privacy Act) Information